Admission for the January 2025 academic session is ongoing Apply Now!

 Peace and Conflict Resolution2

-• Analyze the concepts of peace, conflict, and security;
+• Analyze the concepts of peace, conflict, and security.

-• List major forms, types, and root causes of conflict and violence;
+• List major forms, types, and root causes of conflict and violence.

-• Differentiate between conflict and terrorism;
+• Differentiate between conflict and terrorism.

-• Enumerate security and peace building strategies; and
+• Enumerate security and peace-building strategies.

-• Describe the roles of international organizations, media, and traditional institutions in peace building.
+• Describe the roles of international organizations, media, and traditional institutions in peace-building.

 Venture Creation2

-• Describe the key steps in venture creation;
+• Describe the key steps in venture creation.

-• Spot opportunities in problems and high potential sectors regardless of geographical location;
+• Spot opportunities in problems and high-potential sectors regardless of geographical location.

-• State how original products, ideas, and concepts are developed;
+• State how original products, ideas, and concepts are developed.

-• Develop business concepts for further incubation or pitching for funding;
+• Develop business concepts for further incubation or pitching for funding.

-• Identify key sources of entrepreneurial finance;
+• Identify key sources of entrepreneurial finance.

-• Implement the requirements for establishing and managing micro and small enterprises;
+• Implement the requirements for establishing and managing micro and small enterprises.

-• Conduct entrepreneurial marketing and e-commerce;
+• Conduct entrepreneurial marketing and e-commerce.

 • Appreciate why ventures fail due to a lack of planning and poor implementation.